-Usually, the Board of Advisors is composed of a legal expert, a financial expert, a Human Resource manager, a marketing advisor, and an accountant to help with the direct manning of the business and provide insights on the various business trends going on in the financial world.
+Usually, a Board of Advisors is composed of a legal expert, a financial expert, a Human Resource manager, a marketing advisor, and an accountant to help with the direct manning of the business and provide insights on various business trends going on in the financial world.

-Though both the Board of Advisors and the Board of Directors deal with how a company or business is run, there are a lot of differences between the two, as listed below:
+Though both a Board of Advisors and the Board of Directors deal with how a company or business is run, there are a lot of differences between the two, as listed below:

-- While the Board of Advisors is informally formed, the Board of Directors, on the other hand, is composed of individuals who have been instated by means of an election, which makes them liable to the organization.
-They are bound by law as they represent the company and its stockholders, making sure that they create policies and resolve issues related to the business operations.
+While the Board of Advisors is informally formed, the Board of Directors, on the other hand, is composed of individuals who have been instated by means of an election, which makes them liable to the organization.
+They are bound by law, as they represent the company and its stockholders, creating policies and resolving issues related to the business operations.

-- While the Board of Advisors is more on providing advice to the owner of the company on various business trends, the job of the Board of Directors is more difficult, and its responsibilities are greater than those of the former.
-The Board of Directors is more careful with the advice they give because it can have financial ramifications and one wrong move could be detrimental to the company.
+The job of the Board of Directors is more difficult, and its responsibilities are greater than those of a Board of Advisors.
+The Board of Directors is more careful with the advice they give because of their financial responsibility to stockholders.

-- While the Board of Advisors is selected personally by the owner of the company and doesn’t have any voting rights, the Board of Directors is formed by an election and the members may take a vote on issues and in decision-making.
+While the Board of Advisors is selected personally by the owner of the company and doesn’t have any voting rights, the Board of Directors is directly involved in decision-making.

-- While the advice of the Board of Advisors may or may not be followed by the owner or CEO, the Board of Directors is more powerful wherein the results of its elections on certain matters will always prevail.
-It is powerful enough to create changes in the organization and steer the company towards a particular direction, especially that it is the highest governing body of an organization.
+While the advice of the Board of Advisors may or may not be followed by the owner or CEO, the Board of Directors is more powerful.
+It is powerful enough to mandate changes in the organization and steer the company toward a particular direction.

-- While a Board of Advisors is composed of individuals who are selected for their specific fields of expertise, the Board of Directors may need the input of certain specialists or industry experts in order to help them better understand the situation at hand.
-It means that they may need the advice of these experts for them to formulate or come up with their own decisions on the matters at hand.
-The Board of Advisors may also adopt a more hands-on approach and may even join in the implementation of the changes they have agreed upon.
+A Board of Advisors is composed of individuals who are selected for their specific fields of expertise.
+The Board of Directors may need the input of certain specialists or industry experts in order to help them better understand the situation at hand.

-- While a Board of Advisors receives very minimal compensation, the Board of Directors gets a really high pay.
-The former may only get a free meal during meetings, depending on the size of the business, and rarely receive any special allowances for travel and other purposes.
+While a Board of Advisors receives very minimal compensation, the Board of Directors gets really high pay.
+The former may only get a free meal during meetings.
 The Board of Directors, on the other hand, receives allowances such as travel allowance and a fee for attending board meetings.

-Importance of a Board of Advisors to a Startup or any Business
+Importance of Advisors to a Startup or any Business

 The bigger a business entity gets, the more attention it needs, and the more issues arise that need to be handled precisely and accurately to ensure its continued growth.
 As a result, the need for a Board of Advisors becomes stronger for various reasons.